scandycuz/flex-project/docs/proposal.md

 ### Background

 Social media and other distracting websites can make it difficult to focus and work.
-This extension will allow users to set an amount of time that they would like to focus for, the the extension will block access to sites that have been added to the block list.
+This extension will allow users to set an amount of time that they would like to focus for, and the the extension will block access to sites that have been added to the block list.

 The extension will also provide links to resources that can be useful for focusing, such as websites that provide relaxing background music.